 Black rockfish compose the largest proportion of the landings for the PSR assemblage both in inside and outside waters in Southeast Alaska.
-Black rockfish are taken primarily as bycatch in longline and salmon troll fisheries however there is a directed black rockfish fishery that occurs in the SEO.
+Black rockfish are taken primarily as bycatch in longline and salmon troll fisheries; however, there is a directed black rockfish fishery that occurs in the SEO.
 In inside waters, PSR harvest peaked in 1992 and has since generally been declining (Table 9).
 Harvest levels have been relatively low in recent years and have varied from a high of 26,315 round lb in 1992 to 186 round lb in 2012 (Table 9).
-In the past 13 years, effort has been low in the directed black rockfish fishery in SEO; harvest peaked in 2003 with 88,465 round lb and has been as low as 440 round lb in 2011 (Table 10).
-Harvest in the directed fishery has accounted for 7-85% of the total harvest of black rockfish in SEO (excluding years where directed harvest is confidential).
+Since 2007, effort has been low in the directed black rockfish fishery in SEO; harvest peaked in 2003 with 88,465 round lb and has been as low as 440 round lb in 2011 (Table 10).
+Harvest in the directed fishery has been made up of 23-64% of the total harvest of black rockfish in SEO during the years 2017-2020.